Alexander Porfiryevich Borodin (12 November [O.S. 31 October] 1833 – 27 February [O.S. 15 February] 1887)

 The thoughtful and dreamy song-dance “Fly away on the wings of the wind” is replaced by the wild, warlike dance of men in the rhythm of the lezginka.
 Then the general dance with the chorus glorifying the valor and strength of Khan follows.
 It is replaced by the flexible and easy boys’ dance.
 Then all these dances alternate and everything ends with a common climactic dance.
 “Polovtsian songs and dances” are a ballet vocal and orchestral suite, based on a truly symphonic development of different oriental images, that are sincere lyrical, courageous, belligerent.

-ACT III The Polovtsian camp.
 The great Khan Gzak rides in on horseback in triumph.
 The people welcome him with great rejoicing.
 Igor learns that his city was attacked.
 The Polovtsians bring in booty.
 There is feasting and celebration.
 Igor and his son Vladimir have their worst fears confirmed by the new captives.
 Vladimir and the other prisoners urge Igor to escape, but he is at first reluctant, singing of his shame and saying that it is the duty of the other Rus’ princes to save the homeland.
 Ovlur now arrives to say that he has prepared horses for Igor and Vladimir and Igor now agrees to escape.
 Igor urges his son to come, but Vladimir feels unable to leave Konchakovna who threatens to wake the camp.
 Igor tries to draw him away, but she clings to her lover.
 Igor seizes the opportunity and escapes.
 The young princess gives the alarm.
 When her father learns of Igor’s escape he is full of admiration for him.
 He orders his men not to pursue him but retains the young prince as hostage and gives him his daughter.
 The Polovtsians resolve to march upon Rus’.

-ACT IV.
-Putivl is destroyed and left in ruins.
 Yaroslavna has lost all hope for Igor’s return and weeps over her husband’s loss.